sebsch2002/sjgrabber/README.txt

-Welcome to SJgrapper!
+Welcome to SJgrabber!

+* About *
+SJgrabber parses RSS feeds and HTML pages from serienjunkies.org.
+It assists you to GRAB LINKS from THE LATEST episodes for your FAVOURITE TV shows.

+* Downloading *
+Get SJgrabber for YOUR platform from https://github.com/majodev/sjgrabber/releases

-* Installing? *
+* Installing *
-There is no need to explicitly install SJgrapper.
-Copy it anywhere you want or just run it!
+There is no need to explicitly install SJgrabber.
+Copy it anywhere you want and run it!

-* Upgrading? *
+* Upgrading *
-Your current configuration, favourites and releases are kept separately, just launch a newer version of SJgrapper and you are set!
-(Feel free to delete the previous version or overwrite its contents with the newer one.)
+Your current configuration, fetched favourites, releases and links are kept separately, just launch a newer version of SJgrabber and you are set! (feel free to delete previous versions of SJgrabber)

-* Problems? *
+* Problems *
 Open an issue on GitHub!

 * LICENSES *
-see LICENSE.txt for SJgrapper specific licenses see credits.html for node-webkit redistributable licenses
+see LICENSE.txt for SJgrabber specific licenses see credits.html for node-webkit redistributable licenses (within redistributed apps)